 Sulfur Deficiency in Soil

 Sulfur is usually present in soil through organic matter.
 But if the naturally occurring amount of sulfur is insufficient, plants suffer.
-Adding elemental sulfur can correct a deficiency of sulfur.
+Adding elemental sulfur can correct a sulfur deficiency.

 Adding sulfur to soil creates acid soil conditions, or helps lower pH.
 Acid soil conditions are desirable when soil is experiencing a deficiency in sulfur, which is an essential plant nutrient.
-Lower pH levels are also preferable when growing plants that prefer acidic soil, like the following: Azaleas, rhododendrons, camellias, hydrangeas, daffodils, radishes, sweet potatoes, parsley, peppers, potatoes and blueberries
+Lower pH levels are also preferable when growing plants that prefer acidic soil, such as azaleas, rhododendrons, camellias, hydrangeas, daffodils, radishes, sweet potatoes, parsley, peppers, potatoes and blueberries.

 It's just elemental sulfur!
 No ingredients here, secret or otherwise.